ak7588/immersiveExperiences/README.md

 - Started the coding for scene 1

 Amina:
 - Refine the front-end for the immersive experience
+- Worked on storytelling and design files

 Zyad:
 - Work on back-end and math logic behind the game

 ### To Do for next time:
+- Add more design files
+- Push the codebase
+- Actually implement designs to the codebase
+- Iterate